cortinico/cortinico.github.io/_posts/2019-01-17-jetifier-reverse.md

 android.useJetifier=true
 ```

-Or you can [download](https://dl.google.com/dl/android/studio/jetifier-zips/1.0.0-beta02/jetifier-standalone.zip) the standalone version to convert single artifacts.
+Or you can [download](https://dl.google.com/dl/android/studio/jetifier-zips/1.0.0-beta02/jetifier-standalone.zip) the standalone version to convert single artifacts directly from your command line.

 Thanks to this you'll be able to use either migrated or not migrated dependencies in your project.